-2.2.1 Provide educational opportunities to the community

-Officers sought an amendment to the Queensland Development Code, through advocacy to Healthy Land and Water, to make rainwater tanks mandatory.
+2019-2020 Significant activities Comment Statu 2.2.1 Provide educational opportunities to he community Officers sought an amendment to the Queensland Development Code, through advocacy to Healthy Land and Water, to make rainwater tanks mandatory.
+Council, through our IndigiScapes Centre, also promoted a virtual sustainable housing event as well as the use of local charging points for electric cars.
 The IndigiScapes Centre, which was closed between January 2019 and February 2020 for major refurbishments, also planned four sustainability workshops to occur in the final months of the financial year, however these were cancelled due to COVID-19 restrictions.
 Installation of two water-refilling stations at the IndigiScapes Centre in May 2020, complete with educational messaging, reduced plastic waste and promoted sustainability, to those who enjoyed the gardens at the centre while the new interpretive centre remained closed due to COVID-19.
 IndigiScapes social media channels also promoted sustainability messages, with 36 Facebook posts covering topics including waste tips, water wise conservation, composting, Plastic Free July, Eco Biz and the new water filling station at IndigiScapes.